 In contrast to traditional CVs, employers will expect to see references on an academic CV.

 List at least 2-3 academics who can provide vouch for your research, work and character.
 Of course, check with them first to see if they would feel comfortable recommending you.
+Use one of our resume templates to create an academic CV that present all necessary information in a professional manner.

 Keep a master CV that you update with every research project and publication you’ve worked on, every award you’ve received and every conference you’ve attended throughout your career.
 That way, you can add and remove sections easily, without losing information.